 Vegetation samples are analyzed for Sr-90 and gamma emitting radionuclides, which include Co-60, Cs-134, Cs-137, Eu-152, Eu-154, Eu-155, Ru-106, and Sb-125.
-Health reports Co-60 and Cs-137 results whether they are detectable or not, whereas the remaining gamma emitting radionuclides are only reported if they are detectable.
-Some samples are also analyzed for isotopes of uranium.
+Some samples are also analyzed for isotopes of uranium and C-14.
 Concentration units are pCi/g (dry weight).

-Table 3.5.1 summarizes the comparison of Health and Energy data (see Section 2.2).
+Tables 3.5.1 and 3.5.2 summarize the comparison of Health and Energy data (see Section 2.2).
 The first columns list the analytes assessed in the laboratory sample analyses and the sample collection period.
 Then, for each analyte, the tables list the number of results, the quality of agreement between the Health and Energy results (see Section 2.2.4.1), and the range of concentrations measured by Health.
 A concentration value prefaced by the "less than" symbol (<) indicates that the value is the detection limit and that some or all Health results are less than this value.
-Finally, the "Anomalous Data?" column denotes whether any of the measured Health concentrations for the current year are anomalous compared to historical results (see Section 2.2.5).
+Finally, the "Anomalous Data ?" column denotes whether any of the measured Health concentrations for the current year are anomalous compared to historical results (see Section 2.2.5).